dentarg/auth0-blog/_posts/2016-12-02-modern-authentication-for-your-clients-made-easy.markdown

 ## Auth0 for Systems Integrators

-Whether you're a small consultency working with a few clients or have been around for some time, the authentication requirements from your customers are likely to be similar.
+Whether you're a small consultancy working with a few clients or have been around for some time, the authentication requirements from your customers are likely to be similar.
 Auth0 can provide a comprehensive authentication platform that your clients will love.
 Your organization will benefit from being able to provide modern authentication in record time.
 Let's take a look at some of the features.

 ### Modern Authentication

 Authentication starts at the login screen.
 The [Lock](https://auth0.com/lock) widget provides a modern login widget that supports traditional username and password, social, and enterprise authentication.
-This cross-platform widget can be implemented in as little as 10 lines of code but supports various branding and configuration options to truely make it your own.
+This cross-platform widget can be implemented in as little as 10 lines of code but supports various branding and configuration options to truly make it your own.
 If you need full control over the user interface instead, our RESTful API provides the same functionality so you can have full control.

 ### Enterprise Federation and Single Sign-On